Jack Young (speedway rider): Death

-Jack died of a lung disorder in Adelaide's Modbury Hospital on 28 August 1987 at the age of sixty two.
+Jack died of a lung disorder in Adelaide's Modbury Hospital on 28 August 1987 at the age of 62.
 Years of riding through dust clouds on British cinder tracks, as well as being a heavy cigarette smoker had left Young with Emphysema.
 He was survived by his wife Joan whom he had married on 12 May 1945 in the All Saints Church of England in the Adelaide suburb of Hindmarsh.
 Jack and Joan Young (born Joan Mary Carroll) had one son and two daughters.

 Jack Young was the idol of a young rider from Christchurch, New Zealand who rode against him in Australia during the early 1960s, with the two forming a friendship that would last until Jack's passing in 1987.
 That rider, Ivan Mauger, who was actually based at Rowley Park at the time, would go on to win a record six Speedway World Championships (1968, 1969, 1970, 1972, 1977, 1979), three Long Track World Championships (1971, 1972, 1976), four Speedway World Team Cups (1968, 1971, 1972, 1979), and two Speedway World Pairs Championships (1969, 1970).
 Mauger credits advice he received from Young at the 1960 Australian Long Track Championship in the South Australian coastal town of Port Pirie for putting him on the path to becoming a World Champion.
+Although Mauger had easily led his first two rides for the first 3½ laps, he had failed to finish either race due to engine failure.
+According to the New Zealand rider, Young then told him that the winner wasn't the rider who pushed their bike beyond its limits and didn't finish.
+It was the rider who scored the most points and you got no points for not finishing.
+Mauger saying that it taught him the art of winning while still conserving himself and his equipment and (if possible) to always have something left in reserve.